gvwilson/thirdbit/src/fiction/in-heck/outline.md

     -   Maddy experiences a moment of trauma when she recognizes it
 -   Patient explains why Sindy is important
     -   Throwback specials can control everything, including the equipment that will waken the Makers
-    -   Consensus and the Operators have worked for centuries to prevent this
+    -   Central and the Operators have worked for centuries to prevent this
     -   But Patient wants the Makers to return
     -   So it wants to rescue Sindy from the Operators for its own purposes
-    -   But can't risk getting too close to Consensus for fear of being assimilated
+    -   But can't risk getting too close to Central for fear of being assimilated
 -   Offers Maddy a discombobulator that hides her from bots
     -   Not invisible but unnoticeable
     -   It isn't "tech": bots invented it, so anyone can use it